Now that I could link OpenSSL library to my program, I tried to use it for a simple client connection to a TLS server.

 I found a client example code and run it.
 It seemed working fine until I found the subject of the server certificate shows the wrong host name from I requested.

-It turned out that when the server hosts multiple domains (virtual hosting), the server returns the *default* certificate because it doesn’t know which domain the client wants.
+It turned out that when a server hosts multiple domains (virtual hosting), the server returns the *default* certificate because it doesn’t know which domain the client wants.
 This clearly doesn’t work for any virtual-hosted sites.

 By examining the WireShark packets sent by Chrome browser, I could spot “server_name” extension which includes the host name within a ClientHello request.
 This is called Server Name Indication (SNI) and it works pretty much in the same way as HTTP’s “host” header.